Member Deposits Protected to $250,000; Member Services Uninterrupted

 New Teachers Federal Credit Union members should experience no interruption in services, and their accounts remain federally insured by the National Credit Union Share Insurance Fund.
 Administered by the NCUA, the Share Insurance Fund insures individual accounts up to $250,000, and a member’s interest in all joint accounts combined is insured up to $250,000.
 The Share Insurance Fund separately protects IRA and KEOGH retirement accounts up to $250,000.
 The Share Insurance Fund has the backing of the full faith and credit of the United States.

-Teachers Federal Credit Union has posted information for its members on its website (opens new window), and members with questions may contact the credit union at 631-698-7000 between 8 a.m. and 5 p.m.
+Teachers Federal Credit Union has posted information for its members on its website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , and members with questions may contact the credit union at 631-698-7000 between 8 a.m. and 5 p.m.
 Eastern on Mondays, Tuesdays, Wednesdays, and Saturdays and between 8 a.m. and 6 p.m.
 Eastern on Thursdays and Fridays.
 Members also may find insurance coverage information on the Share Insurance Coverage page (opens new window) of the NCUA’s consumer website, MyCreditUnion.gov (opens new window).

 The NCUA has retained some of LOMTO members’ loans.
 Members should contact the NCUA’s Asset Management and Assistance Center to see if their loans have been retained: